fcannizzaro/destiny-transparent-weapons/README.md

 ## Contributing

-If you find a bad/broken image open an issue with the related hash!
+If you find a bad/broken image:
+- open an issue with the related hash
+- fork the repo, edit the image and open a pull request

 ## License
 MIT